Commemorating OBSSR: A History in Milestones

 March, 2017

-The OBSSR issues FOAs to develop a cooperative agreement network and Research Coordinating Center to support the Intensive Longitudinal Health Behaviors Initiative.
+OBSSR issues funding opportunity announcements to develop a cooperative agreement network and research coordinating center to support the Intensive Longitudinal Health Behaviors Initiative.
 The goal is to learn the influences of key health behaviors from data collection and analysis, assisted with real-time data from smartphones and new technologies, to suggest personalized strategies for disease reduction and prevention.

 • Third Strategic Plan Released